dankelley/dankelley.github.io/_posts/2014-01-24-how-this-blog-is-used.md

 year: 2014
 month: 1
 day: 24
-summary: How entries are added to this blog
+summary: The system for adding entries to the blog is explained, and hints are given for debugging the formatting.
 description: How entries are added to this blog
 ---